prakharhere11/prakhar-git-demo/README.md

 # prakhar-git-demo
-This is my first repository
+This is my first repository.
+AUTHOR:PRAKHAR